 Medicaid is a federal government program that pays for medical care for people whose income and assets are at or below a certain level.
-Medicaid programs are administered by the states and each state has its own eligibility guidelines.
-Not all health care providers accept Medicaid.
+Medicaid programs are administered by the states, and each state has its own eligibility guidelines.
+The easiest way to find out if you’re eligible for Medicaid in your state is to go to the Health Insurance Marketplace at www.HealthCare.gov or call 1-800-318-2596.

 Medicare is a federal government program funded by the Social Security Administration.
 Medicare offers health insurance to people who meet the eligibility requirements.
 In most cases, you're eligible for Medicare if you're 65 or older or are disabled at any age and have been collecting Social Security benefits for 2 years.